 In the constructor, we’ll retrieve the parameters:

-We know in advance the schema of our dataset: it will only have one row named “random” containing integers.
+We know in advance the schema of our dataset: it will only have one column named “random” containing integers.
 So, in get_read_schema, let’s return this schema

 Finally, the core of the connector is the